 A proud product of the British brass band tradition, Childs is a former member of the National Youth Brass Band of Great Britain, National Youth Brass Band of Wales, Brighouse and Rastrick, and the No.1 ranked band in the World - Cory - with whom he was principal euphonium for ten years winning countless titles under the baton of his father, Robert Childs.

 In 2018 David Childs was appointed professor of euphonium at the University of North Texas and continues to enjoy an association with the Royal Welsh College of Music and Drama as an Honorary Associate and International Visiting Tutor.
 He is a founding member of Eminence Brass, artistic director of Cardiff Symphonic Winds, principal conductor of Dallas Brass Band and editor of the Brass Band World Magazine.
 As a Buffet Crampon Besson Artist he continues to showcase the euphonium as a serious solo vehicle within the world of classical music, leading the way for euphonium players worldwide.
+In 2021 he earned his DMA from the University of Salford in Manchester, England.
 For further information visit, www.davechilds.com